KassandraCar/Recursive-File-Indexer-and-Search-Tool-in-C/README.md

 - **Concurrency-Safe Readers**: All file handles are duplicated to avoid contention during multi-index queries.
 - **Error Safety**: All operations are validated with defensive checks (`Verify333`) and fallback recovery to avoid corrupt reads.
 - **Memory Discipline**: All heap allocations are matched with deallocations; verified under Valgrind to ensure zero leaks.

+## Test Coverage & Validation
+This project has been tested using an autograder tests covering:

+LinkedList and HashTable modules

+100% test pass rate for operations such as insertion, deletion, slicing, iteration, and sorting

+Verified memory safety using Valgrind (no leaks or invalid accesses)

+File Parsing and Indexing Engine

+All internal indexing components (DocTableReader, HashTableReader, QueryProcessor, etc.) passed correctness tests

+Integration with .idx files validated via unit and functional tests

+Multithreaded Web Server (http333d)

+All core components (ThreadPool, HttpConnection, ServerSocket, FileReader) tested for correctness and stability

+Path safety and HTML escaping functionality verified

+✅ Memory safety confirmed via Valgrind in all modules ✅ Compiled successfully with -Wall -Wpedantic -std=c++17 and no warnings during test runs ❌ Known issue: filesearchshell CLI currently prints results in incorrect order — functional but not fully formatted